 Chengdu | Cherished Giant Pandas

 This morning, visit the Chengdu Giant Panda Breeding and Research Center.
 This site provides pandas with a nurturing environment, affording an unforgettable opportunity to see these endangered living symbols of China as they roam freely in their natural habitat.
 Then, discover the beautiful, well-preserved Wenshu Temple dating back to the seventh century.
 Stroll along Jinli Walking Street, a faithful reconstruction of a traditional Sichuan market street.
-Watch traditional Chinese handicrafts being made and folk artisans putting on entertaining shows, such as shadow puppetry or a hand-puppet performance.
+Watch traditional Chinese handicrafts being made and folk artisans putting on entertaining shows, such as shadow puppetry or a face-changing performance.

 Guilin | Picturesque Landscape

 Transfer to the airport for your flight to Guilin.
 After lunch at a local restaurant, explore Elephant Trunk Hill and Reed Flute Cave, two of China’s most iconic natural wonders.
 Continue to your hotel in Yangshuo for an afternoon and evening at leisure.
 Later, gather with your fellow travellers for dinner at the hotel.